MicrosoftDocs/powerapps-docs/powerapps-docs/sample-apps/regional-emergency-response/configure.md

 searchScope:
   - PowerApps
 ---
-# Configure Regional Hospital Emergency Response solution
+# Use the admin app and dashboard

-This guide is meant for business admins in regional medical organizations to use the admin app (model-driven app) to perform the following activities:
+This article is meant for business admins in regional medical organizations to use the admin app (model-driven app) to perform the following activities:

--   Create and manage master data in entities required for the solution
+-   Add and manage master data in entities required for the solution

 -   Create and manage portal users (contacts).
 These users are typically the admins from parent medical organizations that manage one or more hospital systems.

-These parent medical organization admins use the portal to add and manage users from their hospital system, add and manage data for their hospitals, and view embedded Power BI dashboards for the ir parenet organizations.
+- View Power BI dashboards in their tenant.

 ## Prerequisites